Dev-P-L/Dev-P-L/README.md

-# Challenged by you, succeeding with you!
+# Challenged by You, succeeding with You!

 - 👋 Hi, I’m @Dev-P-L Data Analyst & Data Scientist
 - 👀 I’m interested in Machine Learning and Deep Learning.
 I use R, Python, and SQL.